chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 Boy oh boy, there's a lot!
 And I hope by attentional bias, you've learned something. :D

 In the book Sabine give us an example of how two labs constantly give contradictory results when measuring the mass of a particle.
-Well, in astronomy, sadly, there is also this kind of stuff, it happened when measuring the $H_0$ constant.[^2] See picture below.
+Well, in astronomy, sadly, there is also this kind of stuff, it happened when measuring the $H_0$ constant.[^3] See picture below.

-==(picture here!)==
+___(picture here!)___

-The picture is from this article ==(link here!)==.
+The picture is from this article ___(link here!)___.
 And by reading this article, we notice that the reasons can be reduced to something bias, something bias and something bias.

 See, it helps!
 And nobody's feeling is hurt, I hope.